john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 Here are some ways to optimize the OCR capabilities of GPT-4 Vision:

 ## 1) JSON Schema
-* Supplying a JSON schema for the crash report can improve consistency.
+* Supplying a JSON schema can improve consistency.

 * Use a small, yet concise JSON schema.
 The larger the schema, the more fields to search for and fill, thus the model will take longer to return a response.